andrewaguiar/mvx/README.md

        --filename | -f
               Filters by absolute path name in any part (defaults '').

-              Example: "mvx AppController ApplicationController -f controllers" will consider only files with controllers in absolute path like ("app/controllers/app_controllers.rb", "config/controllers.rb").
+              Example: "mvx controllers app_controllers -f controllers" will consider only files with controllers in absolute path like ("app/controllers/app_controllers.rb", "config/controllers.rb").

        --regex | -r